 In every case of the six different scenarios above, all volumes will stay online, in a condition that your cluster maintains quorum!

 So as you can see, with four servers we have a fairly good fault-tolerant.

 Expect The Unexpected

-Long story short, we encountered a big sparkle at one of our datacenter and everything tripped down.
+Long story short, we encountered a big sparkle at one of our datacenters and everything tripped down.
 Half of the power source for the servers is connected to the main power and half to the UPS.
 The electric sparkle burned the PDUs in the Rack and the power supplies for all servers.